[amazon_auto_links id="280537"]

 You might have seen sour cream, Smetana in Russian, accompanying traditional Russian cuisine.
 It is also very often served with Mexican food.
-In this article, we will explore everything about sour cream and all the ways it is used and then come to a conclusion about the question: Is sour cream a condiment?
+In this article, we will explore everything about sour cream and all the ways it is used in dishes.

-Sour cream, also called soured cream or cultured cream, is a white-coloured dairy product that you might have often seen with soups and sauces.
-It has a rich tangy flavour and a smooth, thick and creamy texture.
-Sour cream has an acidic and creamy aroma.
+Sour cream, also called sour cream or cultured cream, is a white-colored dairy product you might have often seen with soups and sauces.
+It has a rich, tangy flavor and a smooth, thick, and creamy texture.
+Sour Cream has an acidic and creamy aroma.
 It is a versatile ingredient and is used in a variety of dishes.

 1. What is a Condiment?

-To begin with, the question if sour cream is a condiment, we first need to figure out what exactly fits in the definition of a condiment.
-A condiment is an ingredient that is added to a dish to add a specific flavour to it or enhance the flavour of the dish.
+To begin with, whether sour cream is a condiment, we first need to figure out what exactly fits the definition of a condiment.
+A condiment is an ingredient added to a dish to add a specific flavor or enhance its taste.

-Typically, condiments are added in a small amount, added after the cooking, and are served separately from the dish because they are supposed to complement the dish and serve the purpose of heeding people’s taste preferences.
-They are also used to bring visual and textural appeal to a dish’s appearance.
+Typically, condiments are added in a small amount after cooking and are served separately from the dish because they are supposed to complement the dish and serve the purpose of heeding people’s taste preferences.
+They also bring visual and textural appeal to a dish’s appearance.

 2. All about Sour Cream